-A top Russian diplomat Wednesday warned the U.S. against proceeding with efforts to bring the country before an international war court.
+A top Russian diplomat warned the U.S. in July 2022 against proceeding with efforts to bring the country before an international war court.

 'Wrath Of God:' Dmitry Medvedev, the deputy secretary of Russia's Security Council, said the U.S. may have to face the "wrath of God" if it helps set up an international tribunal to investigate Russia's action in Ukraine, the Associated Press reported.